Wills & Tax Planning for Farmers & Landowners - The Current Position

 - The importance of robust farm accounts that reflect correct farm ownership and protect APR, BPR and business CGT relief claims in terms of will drafting

-- High farm values - the increased pressure on farm valuations with impending tax liabilities and low farm profits: the possible sale of the farm pre and post probate, particularly to raise funds
+- High farm values - the increased pressure on farm valuations with impending tax liabilities and low farm profits: the possible sale of the farm pre and post probate, particularly to raise funds - April 2026 is close

-- The interaction of farm development potential, hope value, the case of Foster and compulsory purchase impact
+- The interaction of farm development potential, hope value, the case of Foster and compulsory purchase impact on hope value and on farmers generally

 - Impact on will and the provisions for IHT liabilities post the Autumn Budget 2024, e.g. N Hall and another (as trustees of Carolina Raboni deceased)